-When a set of tests becomes large and needs to be launched more regularly, software engineering teams feel the need to automate those tests.
-White-box tests, like unit-tests, are written in a programming language within a testing framework, which can be easily automated.
+When a set of functional tests becomes large and needs to be launched more and more regularly, software engineering teams feel the need to automate those tests.
+White-box tests, like unit-tests, are written in a programming language within a test framework, which can be easily automated.
 Launching them is just a matter of executing a command in an IDE or a shell.
 Functional tests are another beast.
 They depend a lot on the type of Software Under Test (SUT).
 An image analysis software and a social network mobile app won’t be functionally tested the same way, hence the automation tool requirements will differ.

 To switch from manual tests to automated ones, you will need to: